garrandall/popular-music-data/tracks/oh-no-mos-def-pharoahe-monch-nate-dogg.md

 Cause after this year the price ain't comin down
-And if you got a joint bubblin then get money now Cause in a minute, there's gonna be some real trouble comin out Just a warnin, as usual some cats wont heed it
+And if you got a joint bubblin then get money now Cause in a minute, there's gonna be some real trouble comin out Just a warnin, as usual some cats won't heed it
 The hard headed always gotta feel it to believe it It's a shame the jealous gaze is too short to see it But when they face hit the cement, they nod in agreement